Rains in MG stop operations at Vale, Usiminas, Vallourec and CSN

 The court decision suspends Vallourec’s activities at the site, blocks R$ 1 billion from the company and forces it to take measures “to contain the environmental and social damage” caused by the spill.

-Vale also said that “there was no change in the level of emergency in any of its structures, which are permanently monitored by inspections, maintenance, radar, robotic stations, video cameras and instruments, such as manual and automatic piezometers”.
+Vale, in turn, said that “there was no change in the emergency level in any of its structures, which are permanently monitored by inspections, maintenance, radars, robotic stations, video cameras and instruments, such as manual and automatic piezometers”.

 The concern about dams in the state comes after two deadly disasters in recent years.
 The collapse of the dam at Vale’s Córrego do Feijão mine left 270 dead in Brumadinho in 2019.
 Among the victims are Vale employees, residents of the region, and workers and people visiting a nearby inn.

-In 2015, the Fundão dam, in Mariana, owned by Samarco, broke down, leaving 19 victims.
+In 2015, the Fundão dam, in Mariana, owned by Samarco, collapsed, leaving 19 victims and a major socio-environmental disaster.

+Rains are expected to continue this week in most of Minas Gerais, according to meteorological information from Refinitiv.
+Until the 15th, rainfall should be above average in the central, west, northwest and Triângulo Mineiro regions, among others.

 Muse